 Third, employers are not allowed to take into account records that are expunged, pardoned, or under seal.
 Applicants are not obligated to reveal the information on this record to employers.
 Maryland law does not allow employers to use these records to deny employment.

 Lastly, if an employer wishes to examine the credit history of an applicant, first they must make a conditional offer to the applicant.
-Second, they cannot rescind this offer based on the information they obtain and lastly, they must provide a valid reason for requiring the report.
+Second, they cannot rescind this offer based on the information they obtain, and lastly, they must provide a valid reason for requiring the report.
 This reason must be closely connected to the job.

-Court Records & the Judiciary System in Maryland
+Court Records & the Maryland Judiciary System

 The judiciary system in Maryland provides resolutions for all matters that involve civil and criminal laws.
 All judicial decisions are based on common law, statutory law, and equity.
 The court system in Maryland has four tiers, namely:

-• District Court of Maryland: This court has branches throughout the state: in Baltimore City and every county.
+- District Court of Maryland: This court has branches throughout the state: in Baltimore City and every county.
 The court has limited jurisdiction presiding over minor civil and criminal matters.

-• Circuit courts: These courts are found in Baltimore City and every county in the state.
+- Circuit courts: These courts are found in Baltimore City and every county in the state.
 The courts preside over situations involving significant criminal and civil charges.
 Citizens are granted the right to appeal from district courts The judges in these courts are either elected or appointed by the governor.

-• Court of Appeals: This is the highest court in the state.
+- Court of Appeals: This is the highest court in the state.
 It reviews important cases and bases its decisions on constitutionally interpreting the law.
 The judges serve seven-year terms.
 These judges are also appointed by the governor with the senate’s approval.

 Besides the four courts, there is the orphan’s court that specializes in estates, wills, and other probate matters regarding aspects of guardianship.
 The judiciary also has various offices and agencies to manage the judicial process and aid the judges in the courts.
-One such aid is preserving court records which include:
+One such aid is preserving court records, which include:

-• Information
+- Information

-• Documents
+- Documents

-• Items connected to the case
+- Items connected to the case

 All courthouses in Maryland have their own court records.
 Public members have the right to access these records and are permitted to view them at the clerk’s office physically.
 The requester will need to know the case number or the names of the people involved with the case to help locate the file.